karthikkok/DED-NonDED/README.md

 # *Title: Predicting the Severity Level of Dry Eye Disease (DED) in Individuals.*

+A machine learning project to standardize and accelerate the classification of Dry Eye Disease (DED) severity using structured clinical data.

+**Problem Statement:**

+**Dry Eye Disease (DED)** is a common condition affecting millions of individuals worldwide, leading to discomfort, irritation, and potential vision problems.
+The severity of DED varies significantly from one person to another, making personalized diagnosis and treatment crucial for effective management.

+This project uses machine learning to automate and standardize DED severity classification from patient data — supporting faster, more reliable diagnosis.

 **Objective:**

-Dry Eye Disease (DED) is a common condition affecting millions of individuals worldwide, leading to discomfort, irritation, and potential vision problems.
-The severity of DED varies significantly from one person to another, making personalized diagnosis and treatment crucial for effective management.

 The objective of this project is to predict the severity level of Dry Eye Disease (DED) in individuals based on a set of medical, behavioral, and demographic features.
 By accurately classifying the severity of DED (e.g., mild, moderate, severe, normal), healthcare providers can optimize treatment strategies and improve patient outcomes.